-Wilderness is defined as an uncultivated, uninhabited, and inhospitable region.
+The wilderness is defined as an uncultivated, uninhabited, and inhospitable region.
 In history, Israel was led into the wilderness after leaving Egypt (Exodus 5:1).
-Much later on, the Hebrews under Roman rule, were led into the wilderness to meet John the Baptist who preached the coming of the Son of God (John 1:23-27).
+Much later on, the Hebrews under Roman rule, were led into the wilderness to listen to John the Baptist prepare them for the coming of the Son of God (John 1:23-27).
 Jesus was led into the wilderness where he was tempted by Satan (Matthew 4:1).
 Today, the Saints, figuratively, are led into the wilderness after leaving the false church system.

 Every time God took his people through a hard place he cared for them.
-God fed and clothed John while he preached in the wilderness, angels were sent to serve Jesus after he passed his tests, and God made manna fall from the sky and poured water from a rock for Israel.
-So we have to believe that God will take care of us apart from a local assembly.
+God fed and clothed John while he preached in the wilderness, angels were sent to serve Jesus after he passed his tests, and God provided manna, quail, and water from a rock for Israel.
+So we have to believe that God will take care of us while we’re in the wilderness.

 What’s the wilderness for?

 In three words: separation for preparation.
 While some might think being away from the Body of Christ is a dangerous thing, I know it to be a good thing (for a season).
 I believe all Saints have to go through it, and as I said before, they won’t be alone—God is with them.
 I know it can be painful, but you should liken the experience to pruning, as Jesus mentioned in John 15:1-2.

 Just like Israel had enough of the bondage of Egypt and cried out for salvation, you too, realizing the bondage of the church system, and wanting freedom, were released by God.

 The Institutional Church was just one of the worldly systems that held you captive until God delivered you.
 In some way, being apart of the false church system was the Lord’s test to see if you longed for God’s kingdom or a religious version of Satan’s.
 You passed the test, now it’s time to travel through the wilderness to prepare.